Esri/arcgis-maps-sdk-unreal-engine-samples/sample_project/Content/SampleViewer/Samples/RealTime_Weather/readme.md

 ## How it works (Blueprints)

-1. Go to plugins within Unreal Engine and enable the `HTTPBlueprint` Plugin
+1. Go to the Plugins window (Edit -> Plugins) within Unreal Engine and enable the `HTTPBlueprint` Plugin.
 2. Create a new Blueprint Class and make an HTTP request to [query a feature layer](https://developers.arcgis.com/rest/services-reference/enterprise/query-feature-service-.htm).
 3. Create a new Blueprint Actor class
    - Create the event to place the data returned from the Weather Query.